NGSAnalysisOnBeocatClass/weekly_problems/week1_problems.md

 ###Program 1

 Fastq files contain phred scale (-10 log<sub>10</sub>) base quality scores that are estimates of base quality.
 Before using fastq reads you should evaluate read quality (base quality, number of reads, check for tags, etc).
-Prinseq is a progam to check read quality or to clean reads to remove low quality bases
+Prinseq is a progam to check read quality or to clean reads to remove low quality bases.
+Read more about checking read quality and Prinseq at http://prinseq.sourceforge.net/manual.html.
+Read recommended values to use to trim at http://prinseq.sourceforge.net/Preprocessing_454_SFF_chart.pdf.

+Below is the typical usage statement to check read quality.

 ```
 USAGE: perl /homes/bioinfo/bioinfo_software/prinseq-lite.pl -verbose -fastq [fastq file] -graph_data [output_name.gd]  -out_good null -out_bad null
 ```
+This will generate a `.gd` file that you can upload to http://edwards.sdsu.edu/cgi-bin/prinseq/prinseq.cgi?report=1 to view to sequence quality graphs.
+Use the prinseq manual to evaluate your results http://prinseq.sourceforge.net/manual.html.

 ###Problem 2